corianoharris/github-profile/README.md

 Well, hello Githubers!
 I've had some wicked awesome experiences working with incredible organizations and communities, making a real impact along the way.

-Settle in with a bowl of popcorn because I have an exciting tech story to share from my time at Ally Financial.
+Settle in with a bowl of popcorn because I have an exciting tech story to share from my time one of my employers.
 Imagine a scene where users were anxiously fidgeting in their seats, struggling to keep up with their troublesome product payments.
 It resembled a group of kittens trying to juggle balls of yarn!

 But fear not, for I emerged as their tech superhero!
 With user observations and a team of UI researchers (minus the Sherlock Holmes pipe), we dove deep into the abyss of this problem.
 With tears of empathy (okay, maybe I'm being a tad dramatic), I created a magical alert component.
 It swooped in like a superhero sidekick, reminding users of their current, upcoming, or past-due payments.
 It was like having a personal finance assistant, without the boring suits and stern looks!
 Who wouldn't be thrilled to have their financial life under control?
 It was a win-win situation, and I felt like the coolest tech hero in town.